 Many years of caring for children or part-time work after pregnancy: Women with children often face special challenges when it comes to retirement provision.
 Five practical tips on how you can minimize income gaps and optimize your private and occupational retirement provision.

 Numbers never lie.
 And when it comes to retirement provision, the picture for women still looks bleak: On average, women receive around one third less retirement from Pillar 1 (AHV) and Pillar 2 (BVG) than men.
 Part-time work and a lower income are to blame.
 The lion’s share of this so-called pension-gender gap occurs in the occupational benefits insurance.
-In addition, women generally also have less money, assets, and income at a private level.
+In addition, women generally also have less money, assets, and income on a private level.
 That’s why they are less likely to save with Pillar 3.

 Regardless of whether you take a longer baby break after the birth of your child or children or decide to work part-time: This is how gaps in your retirement provision occur.
 This means that you will save less for your retirement and draw a lower pension later on.